Rowland Hill, 1st Viscount Hill: Peninsular War

 During the Peninsular War, Hill commanded a brigade at the Battle of Roliça and also at the Battle of Vimeiro in 1808.
 He participated in Sir John Moore's 1808–1809 campaign in Spain, commanding a brigade at the Battle of Corunna.
-While serving under Wellington at the Second Battle of Porto, units of Hill's brigade launched an impromptu assault across the Douro River that ultimately routed Marshal Nicolas Soult's French corps from Oporto.
+While serving under Wellington at the Second Battle of Porto, units of Hill's brigade launched an impromptu assault across the Douro River that ultimately routed Marshal Jean-de-Dieu Soult's French corps from Oporto.

 Hill commanded the 2nd Division at the Battle of Talavera.
-The night before the battle, Marshal Claude Victor mounted a surprise attack, swept aside two battalions of the King's German Legion and seized a key elevation.
+The night before the battle, Marshal Claude-Victor Perrin mounted a surprise attack, swept aside two battalions of the King's German Legion and seized a key elevation.
 As Hill later recounted, "I was sure it was the old Buffs, as usual, making some blunder."
 Nevertheless, he led a reserve brigade forward in the dark.
 In the short clash that followed, Hill was briefly grabbed and nearly captured by a Frenchman, but his troops recovered the summit.
 This is the first occasion on which Hill supposedly swore.

 Still leading the 2nd Division during Marshal André Masséna's 1810 invasion of Portugal, Hill fought at the Battle of Bussaco.
 In autumn 1811, Wellington placed Hill in independent command of 16,000 men watching Badajoz.
 On 28 October he led a successful raid on the French at the Battle of Arroyo dos Molinos.
-On 21 January 1812 he was appointed to the honorary position of Governor of Blackness Castle and on 22 February 1812 he was appointed a KB.
+On 21 January 1812 he was appointed to the honorary position of Governor of Blackness Castle and on 22 February 1812 he was appointed a Knight Companion of the Order of the Bath.
 He was made a Knight Grand Cross of the Portuguese Order of the Tower and Sword on 4 May 1812.

 In May 1812, after the capture of Badajoz, Hill led a second raid that destroyed a key bridge in the Battle of Almaraz.
 While Wellington won the Battle of Salamanca, Hill protected Badajoz with an independent 18,000-man corps, including the British 2nd Division, John Hamilton's Portuguese division and William Erskine's 2nd Cavalry Division.
-He was promoted to lieutenant general on 30 December 1811.
+He was promoted to lieutenant-general on 30 December 1811.